kitnato/neverquest/README.md

 Apart from attacking, retreating and defending, there are several mechanics that occur during combat.

-Some of the following effects are intrinsic to equipment and can't be controlled directly the way [attributes](#attributes) are.
+Some of the following effects are intrinsic to gear and can't be controlled directly the way [attributes](#attributes) are.
 Others also don't appear as part of [statistics](#statistics), as they become apparent in the character and monster status screens.

 #### Block